seniors and addiction

 To make matters more complicated, many older adults take multiple medications to treat different conditions.
 They also may have difficulty keeping track of — and following — dosing instructions.

-"That type of polypharmacy (or taking many medications at the same time) not only creates the potential for addiction, it's also dangerous," Dr. Bulat says.
+"That type of polypharmacy (or taking many medications at the same time) not only creates the potential for addiction, it's also dangerous," Dr. Trahan says.
 "As we get older, our bodies are not as efficient at metabolizing drugs and the risk of overdose is higher.
 Senior citizens are already at risk of falls and memory impairment and certain medications can lead to foggy thinking and spatial awareness difficulties."

 Why Are Seniors Vulnerable To Addiction?